Interpretable Meta-Measure for Model Performance: Introduction

-One of the earliest and most widely cited articles in this area is the one by \citet{Dietterich:1998:AST:303222.303237}.
-He~gave a~broad description of the~taxonomy of the different kinds of statistical questions that arise in~the~machine learning.
-He also introduced a~new procedure for testing which of two classifiers is more accurate, it is called 5x2cv t-test and is based on 5 iterations of 2-fold cross-validation.
-The 5x2cv test was later improved. \citet{Alpaydin:1999:CTC:1121924.1121932} introduced robust 5x2cv F test while \citet{Bouckaert:2003:CTL:3041838.3041845} doubted the theoretical degrees of freedom and corrected them due to dependencies between experiments.
-Yet all above methods do not fit into the actual trends in machine learning algorithms, where new algorithms are tested against multiple state-of-the-art models and over several data sets.
-For this purpose, more extensive methods are needed.
-One of the proposed method was to use ANOVA \citep{Salzberg1997}, for example with Friedman's test \citep{10.1007/3-540-45723-2_10, PIZARRO2002155} for comparison of multiple model.
-Yet still, this approach allows to~compare models only on one data set. \citet{janez_2006} stated that the first who used non-parametric tests for comparing models on multiple data sets was \citet{hull1994information}. \citet{10.1007/3-540-45164-1_8} used ranks to compare classification algorithms, yet they do not provide statistical tests.
+Beyond measure selection, there is an even more important problem related to~evaluating whether the~differences between its values are significant, or whether they come from noise in~validation data sets.
+There have been many approaches to verify whether a new proposed algorithm improves the performance compared to previous state-of-the-art methods.
+The majority of them have been statistical testing procedures.
+Janez Dem{\v{s}}ar \citep{janez_2006} reviewed commonly used practices and point out the vast number of problems with them.
+One of the earliest and most widely cited articles in this area is the one by Dietterich \citep{Dietterich:1998:AST:303222.303237}.
+He~gave a~broad description of the~taxonomy of the different kinds of statistical questions that arise in~machine learning.
+He also introduced a~new procedure for testing which of two classifiers is more accurate, called 5x2cv t-test and based on 5 iterations of 2-fold cross-validation.
+In each replication, two algorithms are trained on each fold and tested on the other fold.
+The test statistic is then a modified statistic of a paired t-test, where the standard deviation comes from the cross-validation.
+The 5x2cv test was later improved.
+Alpaydin \citep{Alpaydin:1999:CTC:1121924.1121932} introduced a robust 5x2cv F test while Bouckaert \citep{Bouckaert:2003:CTL:3041838.3041845} doubted the theoretical degrees of freedom and corrected them due to dependencies between experiments.
+However, the above methods do not fit into the actual trends in machine learning algorithms, where new algorithms are tested against multiple state-of-the-art models and over several data sets.
+For this purpose, more extensive methods began to be used.
+One of them is ANOVA \citep{Salzberg1997}, for example with Friedman's test \citep{10.1007/3-540-45723-2_10, PIZARRO2002155} for comparison of multiple models, however it can only give conclusions about whether there are differences in the performance of models.
+If there are differences, a post-hoc tests are needed to determine which model has better performance.
+One of the procedures used for post-hoc analysis is the Nemenyi test, that gives the statistical significance of performance differences for a pair of models.
+Results of Nemenyi test for many models and may be aggregated as Critical Difference plot that shows groups of models that are not different.
+However, these results are not transferable to new data sets (not used during testing) because tests results have no absolute meaning.
+Therefore, once we do a ranking, we cannot extend it without repeating the entire testing procedure.
+The first to use non-parametric tests for comparing models on multiple data sets was Hull \citep{hull1994information}.
+Brazdil and Soares \citep{10.1007/3-540-45164-1_8} used ranks to compare classification algorithms, yet they do not provide \mbox{statistical tests}.